manansaini/assignment/formatted.md

 ## Task

 ### 1. Secure System
+<br /><br />
  #### - a) disable ssh login for root

  Edit the ssh config file using vi editor as below:

          $ vi /etc/ssh/sshd_config

  Find the below line and change it to PermitRootLogin as no:

          PermitRootLogin no

  After making the changes SSH need to be restarted but we will restart after next step.

+<br /><br />
 #### - b) disable ssh password based login

 Edit the ssh config file using vi editor as below: